kailai-13/Rotten_Potatoes_and_More/Readme.md

-# 🥔 Rotten Potatoes AI - Potato Quality Detection System
+# 🥔 Rotten Potatoes AI - Fruit Quality Detection System

 A modern web application that uses artificial intelligence to detect the quality of potatoes from uploaded images.
 Built with React frontend and FastAPI backend powered by TensorFlow machine learning models.